 It seemed that the people of Morocco took care of them in their own way.
 We saw them feeding them scraps of food in the markets.
-If you’re highly allergic to cats, don’t forget to pick up some allergy medicine.
+If you’re highly allergic to cats, don’t forget to bring some allergy meds with you.

 There were many times on our trip that I genuinely wished I was a man visiting Morocco.
-While others simply got annoyed, (full disclosure) I was much more sensitive, since I still have some deep-seated anger issues against men that I still need to work out.
+While others simply got annoyed (full disclosure), I was much more sensitive since I still have residual resentment from some sexual traumas when I was younger that I am working out.

-I’m working on it, but it made the trip especially challenging for me.
-For the most part, we had the best case scenario traveling with a local guide and Contiki.
-It was only within the few hours of free time that we wandered off on our own that those incidences happened.
+It’s a work in progress, making the trip incredibly challenging personally.
+For the most part, we had the best-case scenario of traveling with a local guide and Contiki.
+Those incidences happened within the few hours of free time that we wandered off alone.

-Overall, Morocco is a beautiful country, and we’re happy to have experienced it.
+Overall, Morocco is beautiful, and we’re happy to have experienced the country.

 Best Places to Stay in Morocco